hkolstee/Bach_LSTM_music_generation/README.md

 I started off with a different model architecture, namely by adding two or three convolutional layers before the lstm.
 I found out the hard way that adding convolutions in a timeseries prediction tasks like this one, where the very important last notes (right before predicted notes) are located on the edges of the input, are therefore blurred by the convolution, making the model perform worse.
 After this lesson I performed a multi-task approach.
 The other model can be found in **first_bad_attempt_conv_to_lstm/**.

 The lowest test losses occured quickly after the start of training, meaning the models overfit quickly.
 Even when using really small models (~8/16 hidden units, subsential dropouts) the models quickly overfit.
-Larger models sometimes achieved even lower test loss, but overfit thereafter quickly.
+Larger models sometimes achieved lower test loss, but overfit thereafter quickly.
 It seemed that the current configuration of test/train split was not working as well as I would have liked.

 The next step I took was making a models with a large sliding window of 80 notes, and playing around with a large double LSTM layers of 128 and 256 units.
 My thought process was, as I couldn't rely as well on the test loss as I would've liked, I would train a substentially sized network (to prevent underspecification) and keep the complexity in check using dropout and weight decay/l2 regularization.